robin-na/robin-na.github.io/index.md

 ## Connect

-My publications and ongoing projects so far are the results of collaborating with physicists, computer scientists, historians, cognitive scientists, and sociologists, which implies how open I am to interdisciplinary discussions.
-If there's any interesting research ideas you would like to discuss, please don't hesitate to write me an email!
+I always love to interact with and learn from people with diverse perspectives, regardless of discipline.
+If there are any interesting research ideas you would like to discuss, please don't hesitate to email me!

 ```
 robinna[at]mit[dot]edu